-- The notes are designed for investors who seek an uncapped return of at least 1.05 times any appreciation, or a capped, unleveraged return equal to the absolute value of any depreciation (up to the Contingent Buffer Amount of 30.00%), of the S&P 500® Index, at maturity. - Investors should be willing to forgo interest and dividend payments and be willing to lose some or all of their principal amount at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about March 31, 2020 and are expected to settle on or about April 3, 2020. - CUSIP: 48132HW73
+- The notes are designed for investors who seek a fixed return of at least 35.25% at maturity if the Final Value of the lesser performing of the S&P 500[®] Index and the Russell 2000[®] Index, which we refer to as the Indices, is greater than or equal to 75.00% of its Initial Value, which we refer to as a Barrier Amount. - Investors should be willing to forgo interest and dividend payments and be willing to lose some or all of their principal amount at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Payments on the notes are not linked to a basket composed of the Indices.
+Payments on the notes are linked to the performance of each of the Indices individually, as described below. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about December 22, 2021 and are expected to settle on or about December 28, 2021. - CUSIP: 48132YG33

 Investing in the notes involves a number of risks.
-See "Risk Factors" beginning on page PS-10 of the accompanying product supplement, "Risk Factors" beginning on page US-1 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-3 of this pricing supplement.
+See "Risk Factors" beginning on page S-2 of the accompanying prospectus supplement, "Risk Factors" beginning on page PS-12 of the accompanying product supplement, "Risk Factors" beginning on page US-3 of the accompanying underlying supplement and "Selected Risk Considerations" beginning on page PS-4 of this pricing supplement.